Is this a pathway into university?

 Is there a cost involved?

 Schools may choose how to pass this fee onto their students in order to ensure the participation of all students that wish to be involved.
-CUA partners understand that all schools have differing needs and are more than happy to discuss ways that the fee structure can be tailored to suit the specific needs of individual schools and students.
+Children's University partners understand that all schools have differing needs and are more than happy to discuss ways that the fee structure can be tailored to suit the specific needs of individual schools and students.

 What activities can be included?